 According to the National Hurricane Center, rapid intensification occurs when a tropical cyclone's maximum sustained winds increase by at least 35 mph in a 24-hour period.

-During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes that formed underwent rapid intensification, and a few of those underwent explosive intensification.
-This tied the previous record number of rapidly intensifying storms set in 1995, according to NOAA's National Centers for Environmental Information.
+During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes that formed underwent hurricane rapid intensification, and a few of those underwent explosive intensification.
+This tied the previous record number of rapidly intensifying hurricanes set in 1995, according to NOAA's National Centers for Environmental Information.

 Hurricane Iota in November 2020 was one of the storms that rapidly intensified.
 In fact, Iota doubled the criteria for rapid intensification when its maximum sustained winds increased by 70 mph in just 24 hours.

 Extreme rapid intensification rates like this are expected to become more common because of climate change, according to research by Kerry Emanuel, a hurricane scientist at the Massachusetts Institute of Technology.